cptpcrd/pypsutil/docs/index.rst

    Availability: Linux, macOS, FreeBSD, OpenBSD

+.. py:function:: disk_usage(path)

+   Return disk usage statistics about the filesystem which contains the given ``path``.

+   Current attributes:

+   - ``total``: Total disk space in bytes
+   - ``used``: Total used disk space in bytes
+   - ``free``: Disk space in bytes that is free and available for use by unprivileged users
+   - ``percent``: Percentage of disk space used (out of the space available to unprivileged users)

+   :return:
+        A dataclass containing disk usage statistics about the filesystem which contains the given ``path``
+   :rtype: DiskUsage

 .. py:function:: physical_cpu_count()

    Get the number of physical CPUs in the system (i.e. excluding Hyper Threading cores) or``None``